1.10. Async / await

 thousands of times inside a single async function.

-Multiple async tasks may park on the same pending promise; when the promise settles, every waiter is resumed in FIFO order with the same settled value (or with the same rejection reason).
+Multiple async tasks may park on the same pending future; when the future settles, every waiter is resumed in FIFO order with the same settled value (or with the same fault value).

 Inside an async function, a throw (or any unhandled runtime error)

-rejects the task-promise with the thrown value as the rejection
+faults the task-future with the thrown value. await re-raises the

 throw "boom"